PeakIndicators/Getting-Started-On-Azure-ML/Documents/Automate-ML-model-selection.md

 More Information: For a full list of supported algorithms, see [How to define a machine learning task](https://aka.ms/AA70rrr).

 ### Restrict algorithm selection
 By default, automated machine learning will randomly select from the full range of algorithms for the specified task.
-You can choose to block individual algorithms from being selected; which can be useful if you know that your data is not suited to a particular type of algorithm, or you have to comply with a policy that restricts the type of machine learning algorithms you can use in your organization.
+You can choose to block individual algorithms from being selected; which can be useful if you know that your data is not suited to a particular type of algorithm or you have to comply with a policy that restricts the type of machine learning algorithms you can use in your organization.

 ## Preprocessing and featurization

-As well as trying a selection of algorithms, automated machine learning can apply preprocessing transformations to your data; improving the performance of the model.
+As well as trying a selection of algorithms, automated machine learning can apply preprocessing transformations to your data, improving the performance of the model.

 ### Scaling and normalization
 Automated machine learning applies scaling and normalization to numeric data automatically, helping prevent any large-scale features from dominating training.
 During an automated machine learning experiment, multiple scaling or normalization techniques will be applied.

 ### Optional featurization
-You can choose to have automated machine learning apply preprocessing transformations, such as:
+You can choose to have automated machine learning applying preprocessing transformations, such as:

 * Missing value imputation to eliminate nulls in the training dataset.